codesecurely/codesecurely.github.io/_posts/2019-07-29-privilege-escalation-linux-path.md

 A short note on why write permission could be a recipe for disaster.

+Privilege escalation is the process of elevating privileges on a computer system in an unauthorized way.
+For instance, we could have a legitimate user account and attempt to exploit a misconfiguration or even a vulnerable kernel (see [DirtyCow exploit](https://www.exploit-db.com/exploits/40616)).
+In penetration testing, there is often a situation in which we gain access to a system shell, but the shell is limited to user with low-privileges.
+Let's say we have sucessfully exploited a command injection vulnerability on a web server, have a reverse shell, but the shell belongs to the *www-data* user.
+Our goal is to escalate from here to root.
+This post is about a particular method abusing a misconfiguration and the PATH env variable mechanism and a legitimate cronjob running as root.

 When Linux is looking for a path to execute binary called like:

 ```console